mkucukos/ML_SVMs_model_selection/README.md

 # K-Nearest-Neighbors-K-NN

-I attempt to predict whether people will purchase SUVs based on their estimated salary and age.
-I split the data into training and test sets and used the Training set to train the K-Nearest Neighbors(k-NN).
-The methods of feature scaling and inverse transformation were used.

-Accuracy of a confusion matrix :0.93
+Using linear kernel SVM (one of the most common AI algorithms) and RadialBasis Function (RBF) kernel SVM models, I try to predict whether people would buy SUVs based on their anticipated salary and age.
+I divided the data into training and test sets and trained both models using the Training set.
+The feature scaling and inverse transformation approaches were used.
+I discovered that Kernel RBF handles non-linearity better than linear kernel, with a confusion matrix accuracy of 0.93, whereas linear kernel's confusion matrix accuracy is 0.9.
+In both models, I present figures that visualize the training and test results.

 ```bash